 The Wells Fargo Business Choice Checking account is a great option if you need a little more from your bank, but without committing to a checking account that’s simply too big for your company.
 The $14 monthly service fee is pretty affordable for most businesses, and is easy to waive as well: a $7,500 average balance, $10,000 in combined balances across business accounts, and a slew of other qualifying transactions can help you skip this monthly charge.

 Not to be outdone, Bank of America also offers an account with a few additional features for growing small businesses—all without imposing huge fees or difficult-to-reach account balance minimums.
 You’ll have to do a bit more to qualify for a fee waiver than you would with Bank of America’s introductory-level account, or get ready to pay a little more in order to take advantage of some of the great features this account has to offer.

 This account comes with a $29.95 monthly maintenance fee, which is more than double what Wells Fargo charges for a comparable account.
-But on the other hand, you can have this fee waived by meeting one of several available conditions.
-So long as you spend $2,500 in net new purchases on a Bank of America business credit card, maintain a monthly balance of $15,000 or more, maintain a combined average monthly balance of $35,000 across linked Bank of America accounts, or use Bank of America Merchant or Payroll services, you’re good to go.
+But on the other hand, you can have this fee waived by meeting one of two available conditions.
+So long as you maintain a monthly balance of $15,000 or more or become a member of the Preferred Rewards for Business program, you’re good to go.